[Exclusive] France pushes 'European way of life' amid Macron re-election bid

 But France drew special attention to alleged Islamist threats, such as Middle East funding for European mosques and a recent social media campaign "affiliated to the Muslim Brotherhood," a transnational Muslim group.

-That social media campaign, relayed last year by the Council of Europe, promoted respect for women who wear the hijab but it was taken offline after a backlash from Paris.
+That social media campaign, relayed last year by the Council of Europe, promoted respect for women who wore the hijab but it was taken offline after a backlash from Paris.

 And some of the French EU presidency's language sounded like the declaration of a culture war.